kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

    - R<sub>load</sub> limits the inrush current from the buck converter, preventing **voltage collapse** or stress on the converter’s switching elements.

 2. **Maintains MPPT Stability**
-   - Excessive instantaneous current can destabilize the Maximum Power Point Tracking (MPPT) loop.
+   - Excessive instantaneous current can destabilise the Maximum Power Point Tracking (MPPT) loop.
    - The series resistor ensures the converter output rises smoothly, keeping the PV panel near its MPP.

 3. **Smooths Voltage Transients**